veggiemonk/awesome-docker/README.md

 ### Base Tools

+*Tools and applications that are either installed inside containers or designed to be run as a [sidecar](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar)*

 * [Chaperone](https://github.com/garywiz/chaperone) - A single PID1 process designed for docker containers.
 Does user management, log management, startup, zombie reaping, all in one small package. by [@garywiz](https://github.com/garywiz)
 * [CoreOS][coreos] - Linux for Massive Server Deployments
 * [docker-alpine][alpine] - A super small Docker base image *(5MB)* using Alpine Linux by [@gliderlabs][gliderlabs]